timescale/docs/getting-started/query-data.md

 There are multiple trades every second, but you know that the order of trades is correct because the `day_volume` column is ordered correctly.

-### Calculate the average trade price for Apple from the four days
+### Calculate the average trade price for Apple from the last four days

    Use the [`avg()`][average] function with a `WHERE` clause to only include trades for Apple stock within the last 4 days.